-Guam's traffic enforcement program is currently supported by three certified MCSAP Inspectors and one Police Officer who successfully completed the NAS training and has fulfilled the thirty-two inspections to achieve inspection certification.
-We also have two new recruits scheduled for NAS training and will soon be added to our traffic enforcement efforts.
+Guam's traffic enforcement program is currently supported by five certified MCSAP Inspectors and one Police Officer who successfully completed the NAS training and has fulfilled the thirty-two inspections to achieve inspection certification..

 Inspection activities are typically conducted during normal business hours at high risk and high traffic corridors and focused strictly on CMV's.